 - There are 2^M possible states.
-At any time instant, the encoder must be in one of these states. - The encoder undergoes a state transition when a message bit is shifted into the encoder register as shown below.
+At any time instant, the encoder must be in one of these states. - The encoder undergoes a state transition when a message bit u_l is shifted into the encoder register . - The encoder state changes to a new state denoted as S_l